Palghar district: Economy

 Palghar has India's first atomic power plant located at Tarapur.
 The industrial town of Boisar is also home to one of Maharashtra's largest industrial areas at Tarapur MIDC.
-Maharashtra's largest fishing port is Satpati; Dahanu, Arnala, Vasai and Datiware are also major fishing ports.
-Dahanu is best known for their chickoo production in the whole of India.
-A special Chickoo festival is held every year at Bordi beach in Dahanu.

 MSEDCL supplies electricity to all urban and rural areas across the district.
 Gujarat Gas has been authorized in April 2015 to supply compressed natural gas and piped natural gas to all urban and rural areas across the district.

 Tourist Places

 The Vasai Taluka of Palghar district is a melting pot of Multi Cultural & Multi religious populace.
 The Portuguese footprints has left its cultural mix in this area.

 This taluka has about 9 big Churches built during 1564 AD. which are a great tourist attraction.
 The Buddha Stupa near NallaSopara West is also a great historic place.
 The Nirmal Lake is a sacred place in Vasai, which dates back to Shri Parshuram time.